PedroDrago/libft/README.md

 # Libft
-This project goal is to write my own C library , with some reproductions of libc, stdlib and other sources functions.

 <p align="center">
     <img src="./printscreen.png"/>
 </p>

+<p align="center">This project goal is to write my own C library with some reproductions of libc, stdlib and functions from other sources.</p>

 | Function                                       | Description                                                                                                                                                                                                                             | External Functions  |     |     |
 | ---------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------- | --- | --- |